nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

 ## Deployment

+This application has been implemented as an [Spring-Boot](http://projects.spring.io/spring-boot/) application.
+Spring-boot allows to create stand-alone Spring applications embedding an application server (Tomcat) without need to deploy WAR files.
+The resulting application is simply a JAR file which packages a web application which is deployed in the application server when the [main class](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/java/eu/nubomedia/tutorial/magicmirror/MagicMirrorApp.java) is executed.
+This is done by means of Maven (see `ENTRYPOINT` command in the above instructions).

 The deployment of this application can be done by means of the PaaS Manager directly from the source code hosted on GitHub.
-To do that, first of all we need to define a [Dockerfile](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/Dockerfile) inside our project.
+To do that, first of all we need to define a [Dockerfile](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/Dockerfile) inside our project, as follows:

 ```
 FROM nubomedia/apps-baseimage:src